andresgalu/doppler_odometry/README.md

 The associated dataset can be found [here](https://zenodo.org/record/8346769).

 ## Reference
 The paper titled 'Doppler-only Single-scan 3D Vehicle Odometry' is under review for publication.
+See the submitted version [here](https://arxiv.org/abs/2310.04113).